cesialb/granularplunderphonics/README.md

 # Granular Plunderphonics VST3 Plugin

 A modern C++ VST3 plugin for granular sound processing and audio manipulation inspired by plunderphonics techniques.

 ## Overview

-This VST3 plugin provides a framework for granular audio processing, specifically tailored for creative plunderphonics techniques.
-The current implementation provides a minimal mono-to-stereo pass-through with the architecture ready for more complex granular processing features.
+This VST3 plugin provides a comprehensive framework for granular audio processing with chaotic modulation capabilities.
+The implementation features a robust architecture for granular synthesis and includes chaotic systems like the Lorenz attractor for creative modulation.

 ## Features